 Improving patient access to primary care

-A GP for Me is a provincial initiative jointly funded by the Government of BC and Doctors of BC, created through the GPSC.
-It recognizes the importance of continuous doctor-patient relationships (also called ‘attachment’) and strives to:
+The provincial A GP for Me initiative was created and funded by the Government of BC and Doctors of BC through the GPSC in 2013 to:

 - create more capacity in the primary care system;